iyanuloluwa-Miracle/C-Web-API-Technnical-assessment/ReadMe.md

 ## Design Decisions and Assumptions

-- **SQLite Database**: Chosen for simplicity and ease of setup.
-In a production environment, this could be replaced with PostgreSQL or SQL Server.
+- **PostgreSQL Database**: Chosen for production-grade reliability and performance.
+The database is configured to run on localhost with standard PostgreSQL settings.
-- **Optimistic Concurrency**: Used RowVersion to prevent concurrent updates to stock.
+- **Optimistic Concurrency**: Used a Version field with ConcurrencyCheck attribute to prevent concurrent updates to stock.
 - **No Authentication/Authorization**: For simplicity, this project does not include authentication.
 In a production application, JWT or OAuth 2.0 would be implemented.
 - **Minimal Order Entity**: For simplicity, the Order entity only contains essential information.
 In a production environment, it would include shipping details, payment information, etc.
 - **Error Handling**: Used a global error handling middleware to ensure consistent error responses across the API.